uploadcare/uploadcare-js-api-clients/README.md

 ## Security issues

-If you think you ran into something in Uploadcare libraries which might have security implications, please hit us up at [bugbounty@uploadcare.com][uc-email-bounty] or Hackerone.
+If you think you ran into something in Uploadcare libraries that might have security implications, please hit us up at [bugbounty@uploadcare.com][uc-email-bounty] or Hackerone.